colingtgray/quick-demos/README.md

 bigip_pass: "--your-password-here--"
 ```

+And, in EC2, you will need to go to 'Key Pairs' and 'Import Key Pair', in each region you want to use.
+That is to say, import the 'public' half of the PEM format SSH Key Pair you referenced in the Ansible Prerequisites section above:

 ### IMPORTANT!!
 Make sure your creds files are not in ANY of your git repo folders.
 In my example, I have the following directory structure.
 You can see that the creds file resides outside of my git repo (the values are also encrypted with ansible vault):